ltb38/ltb38.github.io/index.md

 Hello!
 I am currently an Integrated MS/PhD student in the Department of Mathematical Sciences, KAIST.
 My advisor is professor Yongjung Kim.

 I am interested in nonlinear parabolic PDEs arising from material sciences, physics, and biology.
 Especially, I am interested in heterogeneous diffusion equations, reaction-diffusion equations, and solving PDEs using stochastic processes.
-I am recently studying heterogeneous random walk and mathematical modeling for diffusion related to permeability in biology.
+I am recently studying heterogeneous random walk and mathematical modeling for components in biology, physics, and etc.

 ## Research Interests